PopCap Games

 PopCap Games, Inc. is an American video game developer based in Seattle and a subsidiary of Electronic Arts.
 The company was founded in 2000 by John Vechey, Brian Fiete, and Jason Kapalka.

-Originally founded under the name Sexy Action Cool, their first title was a strip poker game which served as a revenue stream for future titles.
+Originally founded under the name Sexy Action Cool, its first title was a strip poker game which served as a revenue stream for future titles.
 PopCap has developed several games for computers, consoles, and mobile devices with their most popular games being Bejeweled, Peggle, Zuma, and Plants vs. Zombies.
 PopCap was acquired and became a subsidiary of Electronic Arts on July 12, 2011.